 - Effects to hearing: Traditional pile driving involves multiple strikes over a given period of time, which amounts to a cumulative exposure for marine mammals, assuming their hearing does not fully recover between strikes and they remain in the area (Bailey et al. 2014).
-For example, for harbor porpoises, this could cause temporary hearing damage within about 10-50 m (33-164 ft) of the sound source, and permanent hearing damage within 5-20 m (16-66 ft) of the source (Thomsen et al. 2006, Bailey et al. 2014), though use of various mitigation measures (as well as potentially animals' own avoidance responses) will likely prevent animals from being present this close to pile driving activity, and other marine mammals species will have different distance thresholds (see Haver et al. 2018). - Behavioral responses: One of the primary responses of marine mammals to sound is • avoidance behavior.
+For example, for harbor porpoises, this could cause temporary hearing damage within about 10-50 m (33-164 ft) of the sound source, and permanent hearing damage within 5-20 m (16-66 ft) of the source (Thomsen et al. 2006, Bailey et al. 2014), though use of various mitigation measures (as well as potentially animals' own avoidance responses) will likely prevent animals from being present that close to pile driving activity, and other marine mammals species will have different distance thresholds (see Haver et al. 2018). - Behavioral responses: One of the primary responses of marine mammals to sound is avoidance behavior.
 Pile driving sounds played, simulated, and conducted in real time in proximity to harbor porpoises indicate that there may be a behavioral response at distances of 20 km (12.4 mi) or more, though responses are variable (Carstensen et al. 2006, Tougaard et al. 2009).
-Documented displacement has been observed immediately after pile driving commences (Brandt et al. 2011) and can be long-lasting, with demonstrated avoidance effects of OSW areas for up to a decade or more in harbor porpoises (Teilmann & Carstensen 2012).
-In another study of harbor porpoises around OSW farms in the north Irish Sea, however, the number of harbor porpoise in the OSW area decreased during construction, but the abundance before and after construction was the same (Vallejo et al. 2017).
-While we lack evidence of response distances to OSW development sound-generating activities for large whales, evidence from other industries suggest these species respond as well.
-For example, humpback whales exhibited avoidance behavior from seismic airguns up to 4 km (2.5 mi) away (Dunlop et al. 2016).
-The response of animals at certain distances depends on a variety of factors, including the species' hearing capabilities, what behavior the animal is engaging in at the time of exposure, the sound level, sound propagation (i.e. how sound is dispersed throughout the environment as it moves away from the source), ambient sound levels, demographic characteristics such as sex, age, and presence of young, and individuallevel variation among animals, among other factors (National Research Council (US) Committee on Potential Impacts of Ambient Noise in the Ocean on Marine Mammals 2003, Madsen et al. 2006a, Southall et al. 2008, Ellison et al. 2012).
-Avoidance of OSW project areas can lead to effective habitat loss, which may negatively affect foraging success.
-Other behavioral responses may also occur in relation to sound from OSW development, including the changes in diving, feeding, and movement patterns (Gomez et al. 2016). - Masking: Pile driving sound, vessels, or other sounds that raise ambient sound levels in the ocean environment may "mask" or drown out important biological sounds such as whale calls.
-Sound increases could impact communication (Videsen et al. 2017) or could cause sublethal stress responses (Rolland et al. 2012).
-Pile driving sound occurs in the frequency range regularly used for communication for large whales (Kraus et al. 2019).
+Documented displacement has been observed immediately after pile driving commences (Brandt et al. 2011) and can be long-lasting, with demonstrated avoidance effects of some offshore wind areas for up to a decade or more in harbor porpoises (Teilmann & Carstensen 2012).
+In another study of harbor porpoises around offshore wind farms in the north Irish Sea, however, the number of harbor porpoise in the offshore wind area decreased during construction, but the abundance before and after construction was the same (Vallejo et al. 2017).
+While we lack evidence of response distances to offshore wind development sound-generating activities for large whales, evidence from other industries suggest these species do respond.
+For example, humpback whales exhibited avoidance behavior from seismic airguns used in oil and gas development up to 4 km (2.5 mi) away (Dunlop et al. 2016).
+The response of animals at certain distances depends on a variety of factors, including the species' hearing capabilities, what behavior the animal is engaging in at the time of exposure, the sound level, sound propagation (i.e. how sound is dispersed throughout the environment as it moves away from the source), ambient sound levels, demographic characteristics such as sex, age, and presence of young, and individual-level variation among animals, among other factors (National Research Council [U.S.] Committee on Potential Impacts of Ambient Noise in the Ocean on Marine Mammals 2003, Madsen et al. 2006a, Southall et al. 2008, Ellison et al. 2012).
+Avoidance of offshore wind project areas helps prevent auditory injury but can lead to effective habitat loss, which may negatively affect foraging success.
+Other behavioral responses may also occur in relation to sound from offshore wind development, including changes in diving, feeding, and movement patterns (Gomez et al. 2016).

+• Masking: Pile driving, vessels, or other sounds that raise ambient sound levels in the ocean environment may "mask" or drown out important biological sounds, such as whale calls.
+Sound increases could impact marine mammal communication (Videsen et al. 2017) or could cause sublethal stress responses (Rolland et al. 2012).
+Pile driving sound occurs in the frequency range regularly used in communication between large whales (Kraus et al. 2019).